-Project : Micro-Phenomenology and Neuroscience : The project will undertake applied neuro-science research, development of technologies and visualization methods with published outputs.
-The project also has the potential to more fully explore previous research (Punt, Woodward) to undertake a revision of the historical development of the brain sciences to include the wider context of nineteenth century aesthetics, philosophy and the arts within which psychologists would regularly publish non-scientific writing.
+Project : Micro-Phenomenology and Neuroscience : The project will undertake applied neuroscience research, development of technologies and visualisation methods with published outputs.
+The project also has the potential to more fully explore previous research (Punt, Woodward) to undertake a revision of the historical development of the brain sciences to include the wider context of nineteenth-century aesthetics, philosophy and the arts within which psychologists would regularly publish non-scientific writing.
 (Thompson, Woodward)

 - Dr Martyn Woodward ::: A media theorist concerned with the relational nature of cognition and the material world, as can be made apparent through an archaeology of depictions and other visual artefacts over time.
 Senior Lecturer, Cardiff School of Art & Design.

 - Amelia Johnstone ::: Senior Lecturer, Programme Director Animation and PhD researcher.

 - Theo Humphries ::: Senior Lecturer and PhD researcher.
 Theo is a former charity trustee of OpenUp Music.